Yohan Roche

-Yohan Roche (born 7 July 1997) is a professional footballer who plays as a defender for Turkish club Adanaspor.
-Born in France, he represents the Benin national team.
+Yohan Cédric Benjamin Roche (born 7 July 1997) is a professional footballer who plays as a defender for Liga I club Petrolul Ploiești.
+Born in France, he plays for the Benin national team.

 Club career

-Roche permanently joined Rodez AF on 20 June 2019, after a successful year-long loan with them from Stade de Reims.
+Roche permanently joined Rodez on 20 June 2019, after a successful year-long loan with them from Stade de Reims.
 He made his professional debut with Rodez in a 2–0 Ligue 2 win over AJ Auxerre, on 26 July 2019.

 International career

 Roche was born in France to a French father and Beninese mother.
-He debuted with the Benin national team in a friendly 2-0 win over Gabon on 12 October 2020.
+He debuted with the Benin national team in a friendly 2–0 win over Gabon on 12 October 2020.